dtudury/random-name/README.md

 Taken from the [U.S. census geneology website](https://www.census.gov/genealogy/www/data/1990surnames/names_files.html) and the [U.S. census population estimate](https://www.census.gov/popest/)

-The .json files are limited to 500 entries to regenerate the data using more entries edit `MAX_COUNT` in original_census_data/build_json.js and re-run the script:
+To make this more browser friendly, the .json files are limited to 500 entries

+To regenerate the data using more entries edit `MAX_COUNT` in original_census_data/build_json.js and re-run the script:
 `node original_census_data/build_json.js`

 ## License